The Pickleball Phenomenon

 Pickleball is one of the fastest growing sports in North America.
-In a nutshell: it’s a hybrid racquet sport.
+In a nutshell: it’s a hybrid racquet sport which still lets you use your trusty wilson racquets.
 Emphasis on “hybrid.”
 The uniquely named sport is often described as a fusion of tennis, badminton and ping pong.
 It’s played on a smaller court than tennis and with a lighter ball (whiffle ball).The paddle is similar in size to those used in racquetball.

 Pickleball is finding a growing audience which started out attracting seniors.
 But the baby boomers are taking part and it’s even trickling down to the younger generations.

 An attraction is that it’s easy for beginners to learn in addition to being a very social game.
 But it has also developed into a fast-paced competitive game for the experienced player.